Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- Among qualified batters in MLB action, he ranks 26th in batting average, 58th in on-base percentage, and 68th in slugging.
+- He ranks 27th in batting average, 70th in on base percentage, and 73rd in slugging among the qualifying hitters in baseball.

-- Arcia has an RBI in 30 of 99 games this season, with multiple RBI in 13 of them.
+- Arcia has driven in a run in 31 games this year (31.0%), including 13 games with more than one RBI (13.0%).
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 38.4% of his games this season, with two or more runs scored in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.